Reimbursements take forever

 Expense policies are overly restrictive

-2016 study.
+Expense fraud costs companies around $2.8 billion per year according to one 2016 study.
 Employers are understandably concerned about fraud and use restrictive policies to minimize it, but that can make it difficult for employees to make legitimate job-related purchases.
-If an employee needs to get three different signed expense approvals from managers whose calendars are constantly full, an important purchase may be delayed to the point where it becomes difficult for the employee to do his job.
+If an employee needs to get three different signed expense approvals from managers whose calendars are constantly full, an important purchase may be delayed to the point where it becomes difficult for the employee to do their job.

 Streamline: Consider ways to cut back on the approval requirements without exposing your company to undue risk.
 For example, if you split your expense forms into one for small/simple purchases and one for large/complex purchases, you could have much lighter approval requirements on the simple form.
 It’s also wise to review your expense restrictions on a regular basis — particularly if you set dollar limits on certain purchases.
 As prices rise over time, those limits can quickly become outdated.